ncats/qHTSWaterfall/README.md

 # Load the qhtsWaterfall package
 library(qhtsWaterfall)

+# Use this method to start the user interface Shiny Application
+qHTSWaterfall::runQHTSWaterfallApp()

-# See vignette example code below...
+# For commandline use please see vignette example code at the link below...

 ```
 ## Vignette Example
 https://ncats.github.io/qhtsWaterfall/qHTSWaterfall-vignette.html